Walt Disney Studios Motion Pictures: International distribution

-Rights to Disney's films in West Germany were originally released by MGM (under CIC in the early 1970s) and later to 20th Century Fox, and then to United International Pictures' German division before the Warner Bros. joint venture.
-In September 2004, Buena Vista International Germany announced they would begin to start theatrically distributing certain films from Universum Film (mainly family-friendly releases) beginning in February 2005, replacing a previous deal with United International Pictures.
-The deal ended after Universum was sold by the RTL Group to Tele München Group, who began to self-distribute releases afterwards under the Leonine Distribution name.
+Rights to Disney's films in West Germany were originally released by MGM (from 1973 - 1975 under their partnership with 20th Century Fox of Germany as Fox-MGM) and from 1976 to 20th Century Fox (when German MGM distribution was taken over by CIC) and then for a short time from Summer 1986 to United International Pictures before the Warner Bros. joint venture.
+In September 2004, Buena Vista International announced they would begin to start theatrically distributing certain films from Universum Film in Germany and Austria beginning in February 2005, replacing a previous deal with United International Pictures.
+The deal ended in late 2019 after Universum was sold by the RTL Group to Tele München Group, who began to self-distribute releases afterwards under the Leonine Distribution name.

-In Spain, Filmayer S.A. originally released Disney's movies, with Warner Española S.A. later taking over.
+In Spain, Filmayer S.A. originally released Disney's movies, with Warner Española S.A. later taking over while Lauren Films handled theatrical distribution of Disney's movies in the Catalan language.

-In the United Kingdom, Disney's movies were released through Rank Film Distributors under the UK Film Distributors Ltd. name before the Warner Bros. joint venture.
+In the United Kingdom, Disney's movies were released through a collaboration of Disney and 20th Century Fox known as UK Film Distributors Ltd. before the Warner Bros. joint venture.

 In Italy and Brazil, Disney's movies were distributed by Cinema International Corporation and United International Pictures before the Warner Bros. joint venture.
+Prior to that, Universal Pictures handled theatrical distribution of Disney's movies in Italy before going through CIC.

-In Australia and New Zealand, Disney's movies were distributed by 20th Century Fox under its joint ventures with CIC and UIP (named CIC-Fox and UIP-Fox respectively) before distribution switched to Greater Union Film Distributors until the latter merged with Village Roadshow in 1987 and Roadshow Entertainment took over distribution.
+In Australia and New Zealand, Disney's movies were distributed initially by Metro-Goldwyn-Mayer, before distribution switched to British Empire Films (later Greater Union Film Distributors) following the merger of the Australian MGM cinema chains until the latter merged with Village Roadshow in 1987 and Roadshow Films took over distribution.
+The company begin distributing films in Australia and New Zealand in 1999 after its own distribution deal with Roadshow expired in 1998.

 In some other countries in Europe, such as Poland, Hungary and the Czech Republic, Disney's movies were instead released through local distributors, such as Filmoteka Narodowa in Poland, InterCom Zrt. in Hungary and Guild Film Distribution in the Czech Republic respectively.